visit-dav/visit/src/doc/using_visit/Preferences/File_Locations.rst

-* Purpose: Holds user settings from **Preferences Window** plus numerous other settings such as default attributes for operators and plots, default database read options, default color tables, as well as the enabled/disabled state of various plot, operator and database plugins.
+* Purpose: Holds user settings from **Preferences Window** plus numerous other settings such as default attributes for operators and plots, default database read options, default color tables, as well as the enabled/disabled state of various plot, operator and database plug-ins.
 * Written: When user :ref:`saves settings <How to Save Settings>`.
-* Read: On VisIt_ startup but this can be overridden by the ``-noconfig`` command-line :ref:`startup option <StartupOptions>`.
+* Read: On VisIt_ startup but this can be overridden by the ``-noconfig`` command line :ref:`startup option <StartupOptions>`.
 * Format: ASCII `XML <https://en.wikipedia.org/wiki/XML>`_

 GUI Configuration File